asan-pf/tma-ofm-react-template/README.md

-# OpenFreeMap Mini App
+# OpenFreeMap Mini App Template

-A Telegram Mini App for discovering and sharing local places.
-Built with React, TypeScript, and integrated with OpenStreetMap.
+OpenFreeMap (OFM-tg) is an open-source Telegram Mini App (TMA) template for sharing and exploring user-submitted locations.
+It’s designed as a foundation for building map-based Telegram apps, making it easy to customize for different communities or use cases.

 ## Features